nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - July 7, 2024 : Changed some routines to "clone in memory".
+Should be a little faster than previous version.
+Release 5.1.81.3.
    - May 7, 2024 : Cosmetics on message boxes.
 Release 5.1.81.2.
    - May 4, 2024 : Annotations on multiple plots at the same time.
 Release 5.1.81.1.
    - May 3, 2024 : Notes can be added to Nyquist plots.
 Changed the structure of yappari_configuration.xml file.
 Release 5.1.81.